civiccc/url-sweatshirt/README.md

 # url-sweatshirt

-Wrap your API endpoints in a warm layer of helper functions.
+*Wrap your API endpoints in a warm layer of helper functions.*

 ### DONE

 * JSDoc
 * Basic helpers
-* Support for anchors and hosts
+* Support for anchors, hosts, and protocols
 * Support for sets of helpers with shared defaults

 ### TODO

 * Be forced to change name
-* Support for protocols
 * README
 * Support for optional and splat params